| Space

 7th, 2002 - First rumors appeared

-A company called Escape Factory was hired by Sierra to work on an
+about a new Space Quest game A company called Escape Factory was hired by Sierra to work on an

 action based Space Quest game for the Playstation 2 and Xbox.
 Though